jeffreysbrother/jeffreysbrother.github.io/_posts/2017-06-24-pure-logic.md

 What does it mean when we square some value x?
 It means that we multiply it by itself.
 This is mutation.
 Pure logic, on the other hand, focuses *only* on inference patterns between sets of propositions where the primary question is not "what is the resulting value?" but "from {a, b, and c} can we infer x?"

+The difference might be much easier to cognize if viewed from a pragmatic perspective rather than a theoretical one.
+We use math to make calculations pertaining to all varieties of magnitude: weight, distance, velocity, rate of change, etc. Logic, by itself, does not have any "built-in" features to carry out any of that.
+Logic is used to study valid inference patterns that hold, typically, between assertions...for example, between a set of premises and a conclusion.
+This is why philosophy has never relied much on calculus, and engineering has never relied too heavily on first- or second-order logic.

 If I'm wrong about any of this, forgive me!
 Luckily, errors in this domain usually never result in bodily harm...and I'm fairly certain that mis-judgments of this nature will not have an influence on reincarnation details or my status in the afterlife.